Hemmingsson/dancemusic.wtf/README.md

 The dataset is based upon **[musicmap.info](https://www.musicmap.info/)** and its public [youtube playlists](https://www.youtube.com/channel/UCvwUL1or_EKtt-qmt_ob2KA/playlists).
 Which is the result of more than seven years of research including over 200 listed sources, created by **Kwinten Crauwels**.

-I really recommend you to check out musicmap.info if you wanna dig deeper, or learn about other geners outside of the electronic dance music cluster.
+I really recommend you to check out [musicmap.info](https://www.musicmap.info/) if you wanna dig deeper or learn about other genres outside of the electronic dance music cluster.
+It is a gold mine!

 #### Support Devices